rdehaan/KRR-course-2021/practice exam/practice exam.md

 Write an answer set program *P* that starts with declaring two constants: `n` and `k`, and whose answer sets correspond to all undirected graphs *G* with exactly `n` vertices that have exactly `k` connected components.
-A connected component of a graph is a subset of vertices that are all reachable from each other by following edges.
+A connected component of a graph is a subset of vertices that are all reachable from each other by following edges, and which is connected to no additional vertices in the rest of the graph.
 (So a vertex without any edges connected to it is a connected component on its own.)

 Explain how your program works.
 That is:
 1. explain what the different lines in the answer set program do, and